whitneyburton/portfolios/students/1611-front/kyle-zucker/20170112-kyle-zucker-m1.markdown

 * [GitHub URL](https://github.com/marissa27/game-time)
 * [Original Assignment](http://frontend.turing.io/projects/game-time.html)

 Steve needs to get his nut back home!
 Guide Steve thru the perilous Nutcracker infested forests.
 This project increased my love of objects in js.
+This the first time I've experinced a "thing of codes" become large enough to start to have a personallity of sorts.

 Evaluator: Bree